Prices per Course | NOTE: ACLM members receive an exclusive 25% discount on all pricing tiers.

 This activity is being presented without bias and without commercial support.

 The Commission on Dietetic Registration accepts self-study programs approved through the ACCME.

-The AAFP has reviewed Food As Medicine: Nutrition for Treatment and Risk Reduction and deemed it acceptable for up to 1.50 Enduring Materials, Self-Study AAFP Prescribed credit.
-Term of Approval is from 05/17/2021 to 05/17/2022.
+The AAFP has reviewed Food as Medicine: Nutrition for Prevention and Longevity and deemed it acceptable for up to 3.00 Enduring Materials, Self-Study AAFP Prescribed credit.
+Term of Approval is from 03/08/2021 to 03/08/2022.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The National Board for Health and Wellness Coaching (NBHWC) has approved 1.5 continuing education credits for NBC-HWCs upon successful completion of the Food As Medicine: Nutrition for Treatment and Risk Reduction Course.
+The National Board for Health and Wellness Coaching (NBHWC) has approved 3.0 continuing education credits for NBC-HWCs upon successful completion of the Food as Medicine: Nutrition for Prevention and Longevity course.

 It is the policy of the Rush University Office of Interprofessional Continuing Education to ensure that its CE activities are independent, free of commercial bias and beyond the control of persons or organizations with an economic interest in influencing the content of CE.
 Everyone who is in a position to control the content of an educational activity must disclose all relevant financial relationships with any commercial interest (including but not limited to pharmaceutical companies, biomedical device manufacturers, or other corporations whose products or services are related to the subject matter of the presentation topic) within the preceding 12 months.

 Unapproved Uses of Drugs/Devices: In accordance with requirements of the FDA, the audience is advised that information presented in this continuing medical education activity may contain references to unlabeled or unapproved uses of drugs or devices.
 Please refer to the FDA-approved package insert for each drug/device for full prescribing/utilization information.